You are required to protect records, correspondence and discussions regarding the member. You must keep a medical records system that:

 HIPAA regulations allow us to give PHI to government programs without member permission.
 This is given to determine member eligibility.

 You must ensure your medical records meet the standards described in this section.
 The following are expanded descriptions of these requirements:

-Patient Identifiers: Consist of the patient name and a second unique identifier, and should appear on each page of the medical record.
+Patient Identifiers: Consist of the patient name and a second unique identifier; they should appear on each page of the medical record.